flopezag/fiware-murano/doc/user.md

 The Murano service API is a programmatic interface used for interaction with Murano.
 You can obtain more details about it in the following page [OpenStack Murano API](http://docs.openstack.org/developer/murano/specification/index.html).

+It is important to remark the [following guide] (https://murano.readthedocs.io/en/stable-liberty/draft/appdev-guide/step_by_step.html) for uploading packages into Murano.